roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 <img src="https://i.imgur.com/WPTYsIL.png">

-This is a beautiful error because it's simply complaining about a missing **registration/login.html** template, which means its built-in `LoginView` did its job!
+This is a beautiful error because it's simply complaining about a missing **registration/login.html** template.
+But wait, we didn't define a view to render anything - what's up?

+What's happening is that the `django.contrib.auth` app is doing its job!
+It's using a built-in `LoginView` and this view is trying to render a _login.html_ template.

 Now let's implement logging in...